 Advice on the best study skills can be found in many books and across the web.
-However, these sources often gloss over certain memory-related habits that can really help you remember the material much better.
+However, these sources often gloss over certain memory-related habits that can help you remember the material much better.

-On this page I describe five proven study strategies that every student should know and use to maximize their retention of the material.
+On this page I describe five proven study strategies every student should know and use to maximize their retention of the material.

-Much of my understanding of the best study skills comes from the book Your Memory : How It Works and How to Improve It by Dr. Kenneth Higbee.
+Much of my understanding of the best study skills comes from the book Your Memory : How It Works and How to Improve It, by Dr. Kenneth Higbee.

 According to Dr. Higbee, the study skills you should be using are:

 Dr. Higbee refers to these as "strategies for effective learning".
 Below I've explained each strategy with examples.

 When used consistently, the study techniques Dr. Higbee describes can improve your understanding and memory, regardless of the material.
 The methods are effective for any level of education or learning environment.

 Make these five best study skills part of every study session, and you should be able to recall the information much more easily.

 One cause of forgetting is "interference".
 Interference occurs when information you learned previously interferes with (gets in the way of) new material that is similar.